Copyright (c) 2007-2024 THE THRASH METAL GUIDE

 QUICK CHANGE (USA)

 The band's debut is fairly good energetic classic thrash topped by some slightly hysterical, high-pitched vocals; the music has its shades from the Bay-Area scene, but Slayer could be another close call on some parts.
-The band have the detrimental tendency to insert really odd, melodic, heavy/power metal songs ("Show No Mercy", "Injected"), which is not exactly the best way to look for a wider appeal; the rest is hard-hitting, intense thrashing, served with a considerable doze of aggression at times (What's Next?").
+The band have the detrimental tendency to insert really odd melodic, heavy/power metal songs ("Show No Mercy", "Injected"), which isn't exactly the best way to look for a wider appeal; the rest is hard-hitting intense thrashing, served with a considerable doze of aggression at times (What's Next?").

 After the reformation in 2000 the music has become more melodic and modern and far less impressive.
 "Money, Lust & Greed" is bland boring post-thrash which falls far behind most of the comeback albums made by their 80's contemporaries.
 It falls somewhere between the Machine Head mid-period and the Black Album, but is about 8/9 years late.
 It desperately tries to insert as many modern elements as possible, but should have stuck to the hard riffage, like it happens on a few tracks ("Money, Lust, and Greed").
 Instead, near the end the guys just fall prey to the balladic and stoner sound, and lose it completely.
 "IV Life" is even worse with its unfocused mild approach, seemingly a preparation for the band to leave the metal field.